 International Postgraduate Certificate in Education costs

-Students have two mandatory eleven week placement and are responsible for funding any travel, accommodation and subsistence.
+Students will be expected to undergo safeguarding checks within their host country and are responsible for funding and coordinating this themselves.
+Students have two mandatory eleven week placements and are responsible for funding any travel, accommodation and subsistence.
 These costs vary depending on the location of the placement provider.
 Students will be expected to dress professionally and may incur additional costs for clothing.
 Additional costs will be incurred for the creation of teaching materials whilst on placement, which may be partly absorbed by the placement school.

 Applicants are eligible for Undergraduate related funding, rather than Postgraduate.
 Please see the following sources for more information:

 Information on scholarships for international students, is available at http://www.qub.ac.uk/International/International-students/International-scholarships/.

 The terms and conditions that apply when you accept an offer of a place at the University on a taught programme of study.

 Queen's University Belfast is committed to Equality, Diversity and Inclusion.